MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-extensions.md

 </Package>
 ```
 <span id="updates" />
-### Restart automatically after receiving an update from the Windows Store
+### Restart automatically after receiving an update from the Microsoft Store

 If your app is open when users install an update to it, the app closes.